mgreenig/COVIDENCE-survey/README.md

 of its active ingredients.
 This generates an updated version of the drug dictionary that contains aliases from both the EMC and DrugBank.
 This updated file is saved as a pickle file under `/data/drug_dictionary.p`.
 This file is included in the repository.

-To reproduce the workflow, simply run via the command line from the repository directory:
+To reproduce the workflow, simply run via the command line from the repository:

 ```
 python Get_EMC_drugs.py